mlundine/tensorflow_app/README.md

 **Read the guide thoroughly before use.
 If you have issues with installing packages with the environemnt file try downloading them manually.**

-**Under Releases, you can run tensorflow models from an the latest executable on a Windows machine.**
+**Under Releases, you can run tensorflow models from the latest executable on a Windows machine.**

 # Ia).
 Setting Up with Anaconda (has yolov5 capabilities)